 - Depending on weather and the vessel you are assigned, the sailing event / competition can take anywhere between 2 to 4 hours.

-In terms of what to bring, we would recommend a bottle of water, clothes that can get wet, and shoes that do not have black soles (so as to not mark the deck of the boat).
+In terms of what to bring, we recommend a bottle of water, clothes that can get wet and shoes with non-marking soles (so as to not mark the deck of the boat).

 Why WAGS is important

 WAGS is a vital strategic pathway for on-water participation in the sport of sailing.
 It provides an avenue through which individuals and families can engage in an intensive but light-hearted interpretation of the sport, before ultimately committing to a learn-to-sail course or RQYS membership.